If I could only have one sauce for the rest of my life, the answer would be basil pesto sauce. Hands down!

 The Millions of Uses for Pesto Sauce

-While pasta is the most obvious use for pesto sauce, there are so many other ways to enjoy it!
+While using pesto as a pasta sauce is the most obvious, there are so many other ways to enjoy it!
 Here are some of my favorite things to do with pesto sauce:

 - Instead of red sauce, use pesto sauce in stromboli and calzones.
 Try these Sausage & Pesto Calzones.